 The first step to getting our approval for your event is to tell us about it by completing the expression of interest form below.

-We will assess the activities you are proposing and their impact.
+- assess the activities you are proposing and their impact

-We will also help you to understand what is required to make sure your event meets local laws, legislation and regulations.
-Within 5 days we will email you and tell you what permits and approvals you will need for your proposed event.
+- help you to understand what is required to make sure your event meets local laws, legislation and regulations

 Timelines for assessing event applications

 An event cannot go ahead until all permits and our event approval are issued.

 Depending on the permits needed, this process could take up to 6 months.

 Low impact events are 1-day events on a single location with less than 500 people.